bb-mvp/kafka-pipeline/README.md

    - In order to save the code you should press the "Apply changes".
 If the button is greyed you should first grant privileges to pipeline.
 For this there is a button above the coding window.
    - If everything is OK you should see in the top right corner "Activate now" option.
 Please press it.

-Now you have the entire pipeline up and running and you should see in the topic" transactions" the joined transactions.
+Now you have the entire pipeline up and running and you should see in the topic tab the following topics:
+  - transactions - all the records for transaction history
+  - trans_status_init - the initial occurence of transaction status history: PENDING
+  - trans_status_ok - the final status for the transactions: PROCESSED